ffdev-info/jsonid/README.md

 match for a given set of ruls to determine what kind of JSON document we might be looking at.

-`jsonid` can identify the existence of information but you can also use wildcards and provide some negation as required, e.g. to remove false-positives between similar JSON entities.
+JSONID can identify the existence of information but you can also use wildcards and provide some negation as required, e.g. to remove false-positives between similar JSON entities.